 Further to its volatility as an investment, Bitcoin can also be prone to hacking, fraud, and just plain carelessness.
 If you decide to hold your Bitcoin in a hot wallet, make sure it is safe and secure (and taken offline as soon as possible).
 If held in cold storage, make sure you remember your password.

 When is the Right Time to Buy Bitcoin Stock?

 Investors shouldn’t try to time the market with any investment, let alone Bitcoin.
 First, decide what is a reasonable amount of Bitcoin to hold in your portfolio.
 Like walking into a casino, make sure it’s an amount you’re willing to lose.

 Bitcoin has broken out and reached as high as $20,000 per coin.
 It’s possible that happens again.
 On the other hand, Bitcoin has already increased by 66% this year alone.
 It’s entirely possible the price goes down from here and stays down for an extended period.
 No one can predict the future of an unpredictable investment.

 Bitcoin is getting a lot of attention from investors today as the price seems poised for another breakout.

 A new, safe, and regulated trading platform from Wealthsimple Crypto has fuelled even more interest for would-be crypto investors who might have been too nervous to use a crypto exchange and hold their Bitcoin directly in a digital wallet.
-Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Crypto account and deposit and trade at least $150!
-Sign-up today to take advantage of this exclusive offer.
+Promo: Get a $50 cash bonus when you open and fund a new Wealthsimple Crypto account with at least $150.
+Sign-up today to take advantage of this exclusive offer!